 5.2 Copenhagen Cisterns

+The opening hours of the Copenhagen Cisterns are Tuesday-Sunday: 11:00-18:00 (until 20:00 on Thursday).
+The entrance costs 115 DKK.
 The cisterns are located under Frederiksberg Hill in the core of Søndermarken Park.
-The opening hours of the Copenhagen Cisterns are Tuesday-Sunday: 11:00-18:00 (until 20:00 on Thursday).
-The entrance costs 70 DKK.

 6. Vesterbro District

 Vesterbro is arguably the hippest district in town and rival to Nørrebro.
 This is my absolute favorite district in Copenhagen.
-Vesterbro has a checkered history and was formerly known for being a working-class neighborhood and harboring the notorious red-light district.
+Vesterbro was formerly known for being a working-class neighborhood and harboring Copenhagen’s notorious red-light district.

 Istedgade and Vesterbrogade are Vesterbro’s main shopping arteries.
-Among them, you’ll find enticing fashion stores, design boutiques, jewelry stores, antique shops, desirable homeware stores, independent galleries, bohemian shops, bars, and restaurants.
+You’ll find enticing fashion stores, design boutiques, jewelry stores, antique shops, desirable homeware stores, independent galleries, bohemian shops, bars, and restaurants among them.
 On Istedgade, you’ll still find the occasional smut peddler.

 6.1 Old Carlsberg Brewery